corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 ## Define contexts and servers

 Your interaction with CENM services through the CLI is managed by the Front-end Application for Remote Management (FARM) service.
-This service handles security checks and HTTP translation during your session, and acts as an API gateway between the CLI and CENM.
+This service handles security checks and HTTP translation during your session, and acts as a gateway between the CLI and CENM.

-When you log in to each session, you specify the full endpoint of the FARM service instance you are accessing.
-You do this using the argument '<server>' in the command line.
+When you log in to each session, you specify the full endpoint address of the FARM service instance you are accessing, for example: `http://10.230.41.12`.
+You do this using the argument `<server>` in the command line.
 This endpoint forms the **context** for your session.

-Setting a context means that your session is not interrupted by any natural time-outs in your CENM service.
+Setting a context means that your session can last for the full session duration set in your [Auth Service](auth-service) configuration, without being interrupted by any natural time-outs in your CENM service.
 It also means you can switch between servers, like staging and production servers, simply by switching from one context alias to another.

 In most commands in the CLI, you can specify the context you want to use with the command option:

 `-c, --use-context=<useContext>`

 ### Aliases for contexts